phiphi-tan/lmm_benchmark/data_requirements.md

 Counting refers to the task of identifying and counting specific objects within the given inputs.

-> Note: While traditionally object counting may be seen as a subset of [Object Detection](#1-object-detection), there are certain techniques that models may use to create more accurate answers than simply aggregating object detection counts.
+> Note: While traditionally object counting may be seen as a subset of [Object Detection](#1-object-detection), there are certain techniques that models may use to output more accurate predictions than simply aggregating object detection counts.

 #### Classes
 The dataset should encompass repetitive patterns, such as crowds, carparks and vehicle parades, and be able to identify and count objects within them.